-It began at the first sight of snow last Tuesday.
+It began at first sight of snow last Tuesday.
 Georgians not used to dealing with frigid temperatures and inches of the white stuff saw the news and the weather predictions, but the storm was coming fast.
-They all left their offices, errand spots and places of business seemingly at once around noon to pick up children who had been released early from school and head to the safety of their homes.
+So they all left their offices, errand spots, and places of business seemingly at once around noon to pick up children who had been released early from school and head to the safety of their homes.

-Highways surrounding Atlanta rarely see snow, but last week they were covered with ice, causing cars to crawl, slip and slide off the road or bump into each other.
+Highways surrounding Atlanta rarely see snow, but they were covered with ice last week, causing cars to crawl, slip and slide off the road, or bump into each other.
 What resulted was a massive traffic gridlock so severe that typical 30- or 45-minute commutes turned into six-hour treks.
-Motorists abandoned their vehicles to walk home or to nearby refuges if home was too far away.
-And the delays were so severe that a baby girl was actually delivered alongside Interstate 285 during the storm and hundreds of school children and residents didn’t make it home until the next day.
+Motorists abandoned their vehicles to walk home or nearby refuges if their home was too far away.
+And the delays were so severe that a baby girl was delivered alongside Interstate 285 during the storm, and hundreds of school children and residents didn’t make it home until the next day.

-The total snowfall, according to the National Weather Service, was 3 inches.
+According to the National Weather Service, the total snowfall was 3 inches.
 While this amount barely qualifies as a storm in the northern United States, it paralyzed the South.
-Not only did inexperience driving on slippery surfaces come into play, but the city also doesn’t have big fleets of salt trucks or snowplows to deal with one of Mother Nature’s temper tantrums that arrives this fast and furious.
+Not only did inexperience driving on slippery surfaces come into play, but the City also doesn’t have big fleets of salt trucks or snowplows to deal with one of Mother Nature’s temper tantrums that arrives this fast and furious.